 To Be Timed, or Not to Be Timed

-A police escort in front and behind the entire group of riders will slowly lead the riders for 4.5 miles until just after the intersection of NM 599 and NM 14.
+The Century riders have the option to launch in a group or by themselves.
+Century riders are encouraged to join in the group start at 7:00am, riding out behind the timed Gran Fondo riders.
+This is a great way to kick off your ride with the fun and energy of other riders in a safe, escorted group!
+A police escort in front and behind the entire group of riders will slowly lead the riders for 11 miles until just after the intersection of NM 599 and NM 14.
 At that point, the escort will pull over and everyone is free to go at their own pace.
 If you choose not to participate in the 7:00am rollout, please be aware that a group launch will be taking place at that time and plan accordingly.

 Gear and Equipment

 Helmets meeting CPSC standards are mandatory.
 In addition, each cyclist must carry a spare tube, a patch kit, pump or CO2 cartridges and basic tools.
-This ride is heavily supported with 6 Food Stops.
+This ride is heavily supported with six Food/Hydration Stops.
 However, each rider should carry extra water.

-- Galisteo - 75 miles
+Galisteo - 75 miles

-- Eldorado - 87 miles
+Eldorado - 88 miles